benhj/simpleprompt/README.md

-# simpleprompt
+# The Hacky As Fuck<sup>TM</sup> Command Prompt
-A Hacky As Fuck<sup>TM</sup> generic posix command prompt.
-Use this when you need some kind of command-line interface (e.g., an interactive programming language might be an example use-case).
+A generic posix command prompt.
+Use this when your implementing something in C++ and you need some kind of command-line interface (e.g., an interactive programming language would be an appropriate use-case).

+## Features
 * A header-only C++ posix implementation of a basic command prompt
 * With history and tab completion.
 * Just add a callback.